 Fix web pages opening slowly or not loading

-Sometimes, Chrome might be trying to do too much, causing web pages to load slowly.
+Sometimes, Chrome might be trying to do too much, causing web pages to open slowly.

-Tip: If you're on a computer, you can also reopen any tabs that were open before:
+Tip: You can also re-open any tabs that were open before:

 If restarting Chrome didn't fix it, try the steps below to solve the problem.

-To figure out whether this is a problem with the web page or with Chrome, try opening the page in another browser.
-For example, try using Internet Explorer, Firefox, or Safari to load the web page.
+To figure out if the problem is from the web page or with Chrome, try opening the web page in another browser.
+For example, try using Internet Explorer, Firefox or Safari to open the web page.

-If the page loads correctly in another browser
+If the page opens correctly in another browser

-If the web page successfully loads in another browser, try the steps below to fix the issue in Chrome:
+If the web page successfully opens in another browser, try the steps below to fix the issue in Chrome:

-- Try closing Chrome tabs.
-Your computer might not have enough memory available to load the site.
-Computers rely on memory to run apps, extensions and programs.
+- Your computer might not have enough memory available to load the site.
+Computers use memory to run apps, extensions and programs.
 Low memory can cause them to run slowly or stop working.

-If the page doesn't load in another browser
+If the page doesn't open in another browser

-If the web page doesn't load in another browser, it's possible that the problem is either the site or your device.
-Find out more below.
+If the web page doesn't open in another browser, it's possible that the problem is either the site or your computer.

-Sometimes, other programs or apps get in the way of a page loading correctly.
+Sometimes, other programs or apps get in the way of a web page loading correctly.

-Shut down your computer or mobile device, then turn it back on and try loading the page again.
+Turn off your computer, then turn it back on and try opening the page again.

 - Contact the site owner to report the problem.